 Stop for potty breaks at least every 3 hours.
 Basically, whenever you have to go, let your dog go, too.
 Most public rest stops across the US have designated pet areas, and most gas stations have grassy areas around the perimeter.
 (However, we tend to avoid the designated pet areas because a lot of people don’t pick up after their dogs and it’s gross, not to mention it spreads disease…please don’t be one of those people.)

 Also, offer your dog water each time you stop for a potty break.
 If your dog is like mine, all that panting from being anxious in the car can dehydrate a pup faster than usual.

 What to do if your pup doesn’t go potty

 In Chloe’s younger years, she would flat out refuse to go potty in unfamiliar places.
 Whenever we’d stop for a break, she would just sniff around and stare/bark at everyone walking by, no matter how long we were out there.
 There were times when she would go 24 hours without going! 🙁

 This made long road trips especially worrisome for us.
 Eventually, we figured out that if we found a secluded area and let her chase the ball or frisbee for a bit, then she would eventually go potty.
 So give that a shot if your dog refuses to go to the bathroom on road trips and see if that helps.

 4. Be Her Emotional Support Human

 When we arrived at our hotels, Chloe was always on edge for a bit since it was a new place with new smells (we were usually put in a designated pet room).
-I eventually figured out that I could help her calm down by spending a quality 10 or 15 minutes just cuddling with her and having a gentle, soothing conversation with her.
+I eventually figured out that I could help her calm down by spending a quality 10 or 15 minutes just cuddling with her and having a gentle, soothing, massage-filled conversation with her.

 5. Stay Somewhere Pet Friendly